Radiation hormesis

 Radiation hormesis is the hypothesis that low doses of ionizing radiation (within the region of and just above natural background levels) are beneficial, stimulating the activation of repair mechanisms that protect against disease, that are not activated in absence of ionizing radiation.
 The reserve repair mechanisms are hypothesized to be sufficiently effective when stimulated as to not only cancel the detrimental effects of ionizing radiation but also inhibit disease not related to radiation exposure (see hormesis).
-This hypothesis has captured the attention of scientists and public alike in recent years.
+It has been promoted by the British physicist Wade Allison in a book published in 2009.

 While the effects of high and acute doses of ionising radiation are easily observed and understood in humans (e.g. Japanese atomic bomb survivors), the effects of low-level radiation are very difficult to observe and highly controversial.
 This is because the baseline cancer rate is already very high and the risk of developing cancer fluctuates 40% because of individual life style and environmental effects, obscuring the subtle effects of low-level radiation.
 An acute effective dose of 100 millisieverts may increase cancer risk by ~0.8%.

 However, children are particularly sensitive to radioactivity, with childhood leukemias and other cancers increasing even within natural and man-made background radiation levels (under 4 mSv cumulative with 1 mSv being an average annual dose from terrestrial and cosmic radiation, excluding radon which primarily doses the lung).
 There is limited evidence that exposures around this dose level will cause negative subclinical health impacts to neural development.
-Students born in regions of higher Chernobyl fallout performed worse in secondary school, particularly in mathematics.
-“Damage is accentuated within families (i.e., siblings comparison) and among children born to parents with low education..." who often don't have the resources to overcome this additional health challenge.
+Multiple nationwide studies now converge on a small but statistically significant increase in childhood leukaemia and CNS tumour risk with increasing background gamma exposure of between +4% to +6% per mSv of cumulative bone-marrow dose.
+Results are most consistent in studies with accurate, long-term residential data, and align with predictions from the Linear No-Threshold model.
+Evidence for radon remains weaker and more uncertain, though new pooled European analyses suggest a possible low-dose effect that warrants confirmation.